log OUSD A&S - DCTC - Home

 Endless Opportunities to Make an Impact

-Recruit and develop resilient DoD leaders who bring innovative ideas, diverse backgrounds, and a collaborative mindset to enable and secure the defense ecosystem.
+Recruit and develop resilient DoD civilian leaders who bring innovative ideas and a collaborative mindset to enable and secure the defense acquisition ecosystem.

 • The Defense Civilian Training Corps (DCTC) will educate and develop exceptional scholars to become digitally literate future leaders, capable of collaborating across disciplines and with the private sector to procure and protect strategically significant technologies.

-• DCTC will launch these scholars onto a career pathway full of exciting opportunities for growth, mentorship, and advancement.
+• DCTC launches scholars onto a career pathway full of exciting opportunities for growth, mentorship, and advancement.

-• Scholars in DCTC cohorts represent the agile, dynamic workforce of the future and will be empowered to make an immediate impact on the world.
+• DCTC scholars represent the highly prepared, innovative, agile and dynamic workforce of the future and will be empowered to make an immediate impact on the world.

 Targeted Development for Success